ndesopo/cse-15l-lab-reports/lab1Report/Lab-1-Report.md

         - Ex: `ssh cs15lwi22zzz@ieng6.ucsd.edu “javac Command.java; java Command” `
         - Note: if those files are not already on the server there won’t be anything for the server to run
 ![image10](image10.PNG)
+- These optimizations save valuable time in about the same amount of keystrokes.
+    - That last example takes 67 keystrokes to enter into the terminal, in order to run what would otherwise be 4 separate commands.
+        - This takes 21.3 seconds to do.
+    - To enter those commands commands separately would take 66 keystrokes
+        - 'ssh cs15lwi22zzz@ieng6.ucsd.edu' takes 32 keystrokes
+        - 'javac Command.java' takes 19 keystrokes
+        - 'java Command' takes 13 keystrokes
+        - Pressing Ctrl + D (to exit ssh) takes 2 keystrokes
+        - Altogether, this takes 24.9 seconds to do.